Hello

 Or why not design your own band (50 stitches x 12 rows):

-Row 23: change yarn colour and work 2 rows without shaping
+Row 23: change yarn colour and knit

 Row 25: K3, K2 tog, (K2, K2tog) 11 times, K1 (38 stitches)